Learn how to move QuickBooks Desktop to another computer.

 The tool won’t copy:

-- Multi-user setup: If you are using QuickBooks Desktop in a multi-user setup, the configuration won’t be copied to your new computer.
+- Multi-user setup: If you're using QuickBooks Desktop in a multi-user setup, the configuration won’t be copied to your new computer.

-- Payroll & payment setup: If you have payroll or payments services set up on your old computer, you will have to log in again on the new computer as part of our effort to protect your data.
+- Payroll & payment setup: If you have payroll or payments services set up on your old computer, you'll have to log in again on the new computer as part of our effort to protect your data.

 - Intuit Data Protect (IDP): If you have Intuit Data Protect, you’ll need to uninstall it on the old computer, sign in again on the new computer and go through the setup process.
 All previous backups will still be available.

-- Backup files: Any manual backups that you created won’t be copied.
+- Backup files: Any manual backups you created won’t be copied.

 Reinstall or move your QuickBooks Desktop installation

-- Have your product and license information available.
+- Have your product and license info available.

 - Uninstall the existing QuickBooks program before attempting a reinstall.